 DIRECTED STUDY IN SPECIAL COLLECTIONS AND RARE BOOKS

 SFU Special Collections and Rare Books can supervise one student per term.
-In terms where more than one application is received, Special Collections and Rare Books staff and the Graduate Chair of the student’s home department will determine which application is selected, based on the: (1) quality of the proposal; and (2) readiness of the student to undertake the proposed work.
+When more than one application is received, Special Collections and Rare Books staff and the Graduate Chair of the student’s home department will determine which application is selected, based on the: (1) quality of the proposal; and (2) readiness of the student to undertake the proposed work.

-The student will be involved in selecting a fonds/collection to work on that aligns with his or her particular area of interest.
+The student will be involved in selecting a fonds / collection to work on that aligns with their particular area of interest.
 In the case of a large fonds, a discrete portion may be assigned.

 Types of skills to be learned